-During your covered hospital stay, you will be given a written notice called An Important Message from Medicare about Your Rights.
-Everyone with Medicare gets a copy of this notice whenever they are admitted to a hospital.
-Someone at the hospital (for example, a caseworker or nurse) must give it to you within two days after you are admitted.
-If you do not get the notice, ask any hospital employee for it.
-If you need help, please call Member Services (phone numbers are printed on the back cover of this booklet).
-You can also call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.
+Within two days of being admitted to the hospital, you will be given a written notice called An Important Message from Medicare about Your Rights.
+Everyone with Medicare gets a copy of this notice.
+If you do not get the notice from someone at the hospital (for example, a caseworker or nurse), ask any hospital employee for it.
+If you need help, please call Member Services or 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).

 - 1. Read this notice carefully and ask questions if you don't understand it.
-It tells you about your rights as a hospital patient, including: - Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
-This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay, and your right to know who will pay for it. - Where to report any concerns you have about the quality of your hospital care.

-• Your right to appeal your discharge decision if you think you are being discharged from the hospital too soon.

-The written notice from Medicare tells you how you can "request an immediate review."
-Requesting an immediate review is a formal, legal way to ask for a delay in your discharge date so that we will cover your hospital care for a longer time.
-(Section 7.2 below tells you how you can request an immediate review.)
+It tells you: - Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
+This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay. - Where to report any concerns you have about the quality of your hospital care. - Your right to request an immediate review of the decision to discharge you if you think you are being discharged from the hospital too soon.
+This is a formal, legal way to ask for a delay in your discharge date so that we will cover your hospital care for a longer time.

-- 2. You will be asked to sign the written notice to show that you received it and understand your rights. - You or someone who is acting on your behalf will be asked to sign the notice.
-(Section 4 of this chapter tells how you can give written permission to someone else to act as your representative.) - Signing the notice shows only that you have received the information about your rights.
-The notice does not give your discharge date (your doctor or hospital staff will tell you your discharge date).
+2. You will be asked to sign the written notice to show that you received it and understand your rights.

+- You or someone who is acting on your behalf will be asked to sign the notice. - Signing the notice shows only that you have received the information about your rights.
+The notice does not give your discharge date.
 Signing the notice does not mean you are agreeing on a discharge date. - 3.
-Keep your copy of the notice so you will have the information about making an appeal (or reporting a concern about quality of care) handy if you need it. - If you sign the notice more than two days before the day you leave the hospital, you will get another copy before you are scheduled to be discharged. - To look at a copy of this notice in advance, you can call Member Services (phone numbers are printed on the back cover of this booklet) or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+Keep your copy of the notice handy so you will have the information about making an appeal (or reporting a concern about quality of care) if you need it. - If you sign the notice more than two days before your discharge date, you will get another copy before you are scheduled to be discharged. - To look at a copy of this notice in advance, you can call Member Services or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.
-You can also see the notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.
+You can also see the notice online at www.cms.gov/Medicare/Medicare-General- Information/BNI/HospitalDischargeAppealNotices.

-Section 7.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date
+Section 7.2 Step-by-step: How to make a Level 1 appeal to change your hospital discharge date